Equestria Daily: Official response

 The My Little Pony: Friendship Is Magic production team at DHX Media Vancouver, as well as the network which broadcasts the show, The Hub, have both acknowledged the existence of the fan community, and have individually sent official material specifically to Equestria Daily.
 The Hub had a summer advertising campaign for the show based around a parody of Katy Perry's "California Gurls" called "Equestria Girls"; one of the lyrics mentioned "bronies" hanging out with the ponies.
 An extended promotional version of the song was sent to Scotellaro's blog for "our favorite Pony fans".
-Hasbro themselves sent a review copy of their interactive iOS storybook "Twilight Sparkle: Teacher for a Day" to Equestria Daily, and several key figures in the production team have done exclusive interviews for the website, including supervising director and current showrunner Jayson Thiessen and My Little Pony: Friendship Is Magic developer and creative director Lauren Faust.
-In July 2011, The Hub sent Equestria Daily the "There's a Pony For That" commercial which includes references to the site.
-Gameloft's My Little Pony game features a recurring annual event called "Freedom of the Press" which features a shoutout to EqD by naming the in-game news organization after the site.
+In July 2011, The Hub sent Equestria Daily the "There's a Pony For That" commercial; in September 2011, Hasbro sent Equestria Daily a review copy of their interactive iOS storybook My Little Pony: Twilight Sparkle, Teacher for a Day.
+Several key figures in the production team have done exclusive interviews for the website, including supervising director and showrunner Jayson Thiessen and My Little Pony: Friendship Is Magic developer and creative director Lauren Faust.

+Gameloft's My Little Pony game features a recurring annual event called "Freedom of the Press" which features a shoutout to Equestria Daily by naming the in-game news organization after the website.
 In May 2022, prior to the release of the My Little Pony: Make Your Mark special on Netflix, Hasbro sent an exclusive clip of the premiere to the site.